devmiguelangel/miguel-angel-mamani-gutierrez-codingG4m3/README.md

 **Requirements**

-- Create Vue componests to display the card.
+- Create Vue.js compoent to display the card.
-- the Types (if there are more than one) should all be presented in one comma-separated string.
+- The Types (if there are more than one) should be presented in one comma-separated string.
 - Your code should be able to run on a local development server like [http-server](https://www.npmjs.com/package/http-server)

 **Other notes**
 - If you use other build tools, please provide documentation and place it in the `coding-1` folder as `pokeCard-readme.md` (.txt format also acceptable)
-- For this exercise you don't need to worry about CSS or styling

 - It is up to you to determine how to handle issues like client-side validation and error handling.

 **Submitting**